 I read a thread on some kind of strategic game forum over the weekend – I sometimes read all kind of random stuff – the thread contained description of how various archetypes behave.
 It’s in Polish so I won’t be linking it.
 But it was interesting; you know, what witch does and how priest behaves.
-It was much more complex than that of course and I found it very interesting.
+It was quite complex and I found it interesting.

-But I was also wondering how understanding archetypal behaviour could help us to deal in general with people who block us on social level.
-You know, those who interupt when we speak or try to draw all the attention towards themselves.
+But I was also wondering how understanding archetypal behaviour could help us to deal with people who block us on social level.
+You know, those who interupt when we speak and who try to draw all the attention towards themselves.

-I mentioned in my previous post https://autisticandme.com/2022/06/20/dont-steal/ that in the past I used to take small items away from those people without their permission.
-With time I realised that wasn’t the right thing to do so I stopped but then it felt like I had no option to get my little revenge.
+In the past I used to take small items away from those people (if it was possible) without their permission.
+With time I realised that wasn’t the right thing to do so I stopped but then it felt as if I couldn’t get my little revenge.

-And just today I had this idea that if they block us on social level, possibly we need to block them on information level?
+And just today I had this idea that if those people block us on social level, we need to block them on information level.
 We can be quite good at that, don’t we?
 It’s only that we try to control this behaviour because we know that people don’t like it.

 How would that look?
 An example from not so long ago.
 A lady who was trying to get all the attention at a recent social event, asked me if my boyfriend works.

-I felt upset thinking that she assumed that he doesn’t only because he’s autistic, but I just said yes, he is an engineer.
-Nothing else came to my mind anyway.
+I felt upset by the assumption that he doesn’t work only because he’s autistic, but I just said yes, he is an engineer.

 She then asked what kind of engineer.
 I was a bit confused whether she was actually asking for information or trying to assess my social status but again I tried to be calm.